akashdobariya2702/django-rest-api-bolapp/README.md

 # django-rest-api-bolapp

-# open 2 tabs in consolve and run below comands.
+# open 2 tabs in console and run below commands.
 (Tested in Ubuntu)

 # In 1st Tab
 source dj_run.sh